cybertec-postgresql/ora_migrator/README.md

   - `max_viewdef` (default 32767): the maximal length of a view definition in Oracle.

-  Calling the function will create the following foreign tables:
+  Calling the function will create the following foreign tables and views:

   - `ora_checks`: Oracle ckeck constraints
   - `ora_columns`: columns of Oracle tables and views
   - `ora_foreign_keys`: columns of Oracle foreign key constraints
-  - `ora_func_src`: source lines of Oracle functions and procedures (but not package or object definitions)
+  - `ora_functions`: source code of Oracle functions and procedures (but not package or object definitions)
   - `ora_keys`: columns of Oracle primary and foreign keys
   - `ora_tables`: Oracle tables
   - `ora_views`: definition of Oracle views

-  Moreover, a view `ora_functions` will be created that shows the source code of Oracle functions and procedures.
+  - `ora_sequences`: Oracle sequences
+  - `ora_index_columns`: columns of Oracle indexes that do *not* belong to a constraint

 Usage
 =====